 The Authority is governed by a Board that is accountable to Parliament and reports to a Responsible Minister within the Government - currently the Minister of Justice.
-The Authority's Board has a full-time Chair and three part-time members.
+The Authority's Board has a full-time Chair and two part-time members.
+Including the Chair the Board may comprise up to five members.
 The current Authority Board members are:

-Name Date of original appointment Expiry date of present term Judge Sir David Carruthers, KNZM [Chair] 16 April 2012 15 April 2017 Angela Hauk-Willis 1 September 2010 31 August 2013 Dianne Macaskill 1 September 2010 31 August 2013 Richard Woods 1 September 2010 31 August 2012 Part-time
+Name Date of original appointment Expiry date of present term Judge Sir David Carruthers, KNZM [Chair] 16 April 2012 15 April 2017 Angela Hauk-Willis 1 September 2010 31 August 2013 Dianne Macaskill 1 September 2010 31 August 2013 Part-time